 Let's start with the first thing that jumped out at me.

-30-Minute Redesign: Boosting ShopRocket's Landing Page
+30-Minute Redesign: Boosting ShopRocket's Hero Section

 There are four areas with a focus on credibility.